top of page

 People taking Ayahuasca must change their diets to avoid fermented foods and beverages containing tyramine.
 A concentration of tyramine in the blood can lead to a hypertensive crisis, which can be fatal.

-All foods and substances containing tyramine must be avoided at least 3 days prior to the Ayahuasca ceremony.
+All foods and substances containing tyramine must be avoided at least 3 days before the Ayahuasca ceremony.
 Some examples of foods containing tyramine can be read here.

-You are also advised to avoid eating salt, sugar, spices, chili, eggs, cheese, milk, yogurt, butter, chocolate, coffee, yerba mate, eggs, and oil for at least 3 days prior to the ceremony.
-Pork should be avoided for 2 weeks prior to the ceremony, beef - one week.
+You are also advised to avoid eating salt, sugar, spices, chili, cheese, yogurt, red meat, and fried food at least 3 days before the ceremony.
+Pork should be avoided for 2 weeks before the ceremony.

 You will be served simple meals such as unsalted rice with boiled chicken, boiled eggs, fish, vegetables, and fruits during the days prior to and during your ceremonies.
 The day of the ceremony you will completely fast from food (water is fine.)
 You will be served a meal after each Ayahuasca ceremony.